hyung-hwan/hawk/README.md

 Hawk supports various control structures for flow control and iteration, similar to those found in awk.

-The `if` statement in Hawk follows the same syntax as in awk and other programming languages.
+The `if` statement follows the same syntax as in awk and other programming languages.
 It allows you to execute a block of code conditionally based on a specified condition.

 ```awk
 if (condition) {